Counselling, Psychotherapy, Embodied Movement Psychotherapy and Supervision

 My Location

-I am sorry but my practice is not accessible to wheelchair users or people with mobility difficulties (i.e. there is no lift).
-I can offer, though, online sessions which is something I also offer to people living outside London or outside the UK.
+I am sorry but my practice is not accessible to wheelchair users or people with mobility difficulties (there are twenty stairs and no lift).
+I can offer, though, online sessions.

 Practical Information